tomcritchlow/tomcritchlow.github.io/_posts/2019-09-04-networked-communities-2.md

 I'm excited to experiment and find out.

-Either way in order for there to be a network we need people blogging - so come sit on the stoop and get blogging.
+Either way, in order for there to be a network we need people blogging - so come sit on the stoop and get blogging.
 It'll be better for all of us.